JansQ-75/Riihimaatti/README.md

 ---

+## Project introduction

+The aim of this project was to develop an ATM application, using the knowledge the student-developers learned on previous courses while studying software development at Oulu University of Applied Scienses.

 ## Project goals

- :star: Our goal was to create an ATM application which combines SQL database, REST API, Linux server and Qt Creator.
+ :star: The purpose of this project was to create an ATM application which combines SQL database, REST API, Linux server and Qt Creator.
  :star: Our goal was to become confident users of technologies, which we used in the project.
- :star: Our aim was to use the knowledge, which we learnt in previous courses at the Oulu University of Applied Sciences, and apply our knowledge.
-Moreover, to expand our knowledge in given fields and technologies.
+ :star: We aimed to use the knowledge, which we learnt in previous courses at the Oulu University of Applied Sciences, and apply our knowledge.
+Moreover, we wanted to expand our knowledge in given fields and technologies.

 ---